Social Media

 Read more: Nutritionist advice on surviving the scary sugar season with kids

 Another ground rule is that if we start to feel like our son is getting overly hyper (a big sign that he’s tired), either of us can call it a day and leave the party, no questions asked.
-We also have an unwritten rule where if it’s a family gathering featuring my family members, my husband tends to be on baby-duty so it gives me time to catch up with my relatives.
+We also have an unwritten rule where if it’s a family gathering featuring my family members, my husband tends to be on baby duty, so it gives me time to catch up with my relatives.
 Of course, our roles swap if it’s his side of the family.

-3. Pack (Better) Snacks
+3. Pack (better) snacks

-You always end up being the bad person, especially when it comes to mum vs sugar.
+You always end up being the bad person, especially when it comes to mum vs. sugar.
 It is especially frustrating and worrisome when your child has allergies and people make light of them.
 “Food allergies?
 Back in the day, we let you eat everything.
 You turned out fine!”

 Read more: WATCH: Expert advice on food allergies in babies and kids

-Most times, such comments stem from two places; the first being a place of ego where the older generation feel they know better since they’re raised us all to be well and strong.
-They may also see your new-age techniques as a criticism to theirs.
+Most times, such comments stem from two places: the first being a place of ego where the older generation feel they know better since they’ve raised us all to be well and strong.
+They may also see your new-age techniques as a criticism of theirs.
 The second stems from feeling sorry for the child who has to miss out on candy and cookies whilst other children are enjoying these treats.
-To mitigate this sense of missing out, I fill my bag with other more suitable-yet-enticing and delicious alternative snacks so no one feels sorry for my son.
-Our current household obsession is mini popcorn bags, as well as freeze-dried fruit covered with yoghurt.
-Having them in individual serve packets also help with portion control.
-Note to self: the same can also be said about single serve vodka shots in those mini bottles.

 Tips on surviving family gatherings with kids in tow.